preiter93/rustpde-mpi/README.md

 - cargo >= v1.49
 - `hdf5` (sudo apt-get install -y libhdf5-dev)

+This is the mpi version of `rustpde`.
+The following additional dependencies are required:

+- mpi installation
+- libclang

+## Important

+OpenBlas's multithreading conflicts with internal multithreading.
+Turn it off for better performance:

 ## Details

 This library is intended for simulation softwares which solve the